wr-ssl/M2GL025-Creative-Board-Notes/README.md

 ## What are the HAL files and where do they come from?

-Microsemi provides the low-level hardware abstraction libraries (normally called a BSP - board support package) that expose a C API for of any IP cores instantiated in your design.
+Microsemi provides the low-level hardware abstraction libraries (perhaps more aptly called a BSP) that expose a C API for of any IP cores instantiated in your design.
 You can generate these files from the [Firmware Catalog](https://www.microsemi.com/products/fpga-soc/design-resources/design-software/firmware-catalog) application, which is installed by default with Libero.

 In Firmware Catalog, for a design that uses the Microsemi RISC-V core, you'd search for 'risc' and select "Generate...".
 This will make the tool spit out the C/asm files that you can include in your SoftConsole/gcc project.
 Repeat as needed for any additional cores (e.g., SPI).